burnt-labs/abstraxion/README.md

 ```

-Then, import the `Abstraxion` modal in your react/next project and trigger however you'd like, for example:
+Then, import the `Abstraxion` modal and trigger however you'd like, for example:

 ```
 "use client";